Estimated reading time: 19 minutes

 During the 5-minute journey, passengers are treated to spectacular perspectives of:

-At the valley floor, you can access the 2.4-kilometer Scenic Walkway, an elevated boardwalk that winds through the temperate rainforest.
-This gentle walk is suitable for all ages and abilities, allowing visitors to immerse themselves in the ancient ecosystem with minimal impact on the environment.
+At the valley floor, you can access the 2.4-kilometer Scenic Walkway, an improved boardwalk that winds through the temperate rainforest.
+This gentle walk is suitable for all ages and abilities, allowing visitors to experience themselves in the ancient ecosystem with minimal impact on the environment.
 Informative signs along the route highlight interesting flora, fauna, and the area’s coal mining history.

 Scenic World offers several ticket options:

-• Annual passes: For those who plan to visit multiple times
+- Annual passes: If you plan to visit multiple times

 The Scenic World complex also includes: